CityofToronto/bdit_data-sources/volumes/vds/readme.md

 | movement           | smallint                    |                        |               |
 | uid                | integer                     | 1                      | pkey          |

+For applications relating to the highway RESCU network, the manual case statements under view vds.detector_inventory can help identify relevant stations.

 This table is joined to `vds.raw_vdsdata` (and similarly for `vds.raw_vdsvehicledata`) using the following join conditions.
 Note that there are occasional nulls for `c.uid`, which is interpreted as the time between a detector being turned on in the field and configured in the database.
 ```sql
 SELECT d.*, c.uid AS vdsconfig_uid